-No specific features of interest have been identified within the development area but it is recommended that a strip, map and sample evaluation be carried out on the area to detect and record any potential buried archaeology.
+Although there are features of interest adjacent to the development area none are identified within the area itself.
+However, it is recommended that a strip, map and sample evaluation be carried out on the area to detect and record any potential buried archaeology prior to the construction works being undertaken.